tarantool/doc/doc/reference/reference_rock/vshard/vshard_admin.rst

 Now each node can send multiple buckets in parallel in a round-robin manner to multiple destinations, or to just one.

-To set the degree of parallelism, a new option is available -- :ref:`rebalancer_max_sending <cfg_basic-rebalancer_max_sending>`.
+To set the degree of parallelism, a new option was added -- :ref:`rebalancer_max_sending <cfg_basic-rebalancer_max_sending>`.
-It can be specified in a storage configuration in the root table:
+You can specify it in a storage configuration in the root table:

 .. code-block:: lua